Star Is Sorry | The Blemish

 Star Is Sorry

-In January, Star published a cover that implied had a drug problem but it was really a Scientology treatment which had no basis in reality.
+In January, Star published a cover that implied Katie Holmes had a drug problem but it was really a Scientology treatment which had no basis in reality.
 I believe they were referring to were E-meter readings.

 Anyway, Katie sued Star for $50 million because the cover was blatantly misleading.
 Naturally, she won and Star publicly apologized to Katie Holmes.